kimmykokonut/csnw-movie-filter/README.md

 - [ ] Memoization with useMemo for filtered results
 - [ ] User authentication
 - [ ] Enhanced MUI theming and styling - felt out of scope for project goals/time
+- [ ] Add keyword search bar for title/actor
+- [ ] Have a different backup source to find images for movies, like an API (https://api.movieposterdb.com/docs).
+- [ ] Pass state from MovieList to FilterForm to hold current filter state when dialog is opened (vs it being in default state on open)
+- [ ] Change genre selection in FilterForm to use [MUI Autocomplete](https://mui.com/material-ui/react-autocomplete/) or something similar, so to not have 40 checkboxes be overwhelming.
+- [ ] Add navigation bar if more pages added.
+- [ ] Add `like` icon on each movie
+- [ ] Add recommendations based on genre/actor

 ## 📫 Contact
 - GitHub: [@kimmykokonut](https://github.com/kimmykokonut)